Special IBD Diets

 Carbohydrate Exclusion Diets

-FODMAP is an acronym for Fermentable, Oligo-, Di-, Mono-saccharides And Polyols.
-It describes a group of sugars that can be poorly absorbed such as fructose, lactose, sugar polyols (sorbitol and mannitol), fructans (found in garlic, leeks, artichokes, and wheat), and galacto-oligosaccharides (found in lentils, chickpeas, and green peas).
-A low FODMAP diet can help reduce IBD symptoms, but research doesn’t support its use for reducing IBD inflammation (it is not recommended if in a flare or to be followed long-term).
+FODMAP is an acronym for Fermentable, Oligo-, Di-, Monosaccharides and Polyols.
+The language may sound complicated, but it is a diet that cuts back on a group of sugars that can be poorly absorbed by your GI tract.
+This includes foods containing fructose, lactose, sugar polyols (sorbitol and mannitol), fructans (found in garlic, leeks, artichokes, and wheat), and galacto-oligosaccharides (found in lentils, chickpeas, and green peas).